neiji93/Ethidcal-Hacking_Money_military/README.md

 but without connection.
 Just words.
 We have then : exp(20x)=ln(2480y)
 The fact the stuff is small is proved by my recent researches in economy.
 2500 is a dementia disease.
 This time, unlike some other repositories, the stuff is done.
 You can also extend the rapidity of this program by adding the supercomputer repository I did (Open world scripting langage).
 Please choose a programming langage.
-In python, in order to have 2 servers communication, please use PyUV.
+In python, in order to have 2 servers communication, please use PyUV : https://github.com/saghul/pyuv